Introduction: Poor Mans Risotto

 Poor Mans Risotto came about from I guess through circumstance and going against the grain - If I told an Italian chef that I made Risotto without the standard he would say it isn't Risotto!!!
 But I would say it kind of is, as I use rice per se just not Risotto Rice....

-You may also ask why circumstances would effect a popular recipe such as this one, well maybe it's all I had to hand at the time and improvisation is not a crime!
+You may also ask why circumstances would effect a popular recipe such as this one, well maybe it's all you had to hand at the time and improvisation is not a crime!
 It's just artistic license......

 I will endeavour to give a step by step guide with images on how to make this very tasty versatile dish, which Is very moorish ;-)